 All tuition and trading post payments will be due by May 1.
 In order to view your tuition balance and make payments, please visit your CampInTouch account.
 Within your home dashboard, there is an icon that reads “Financial Management.”
 If you have a remaining balance on May 1, then the card on file will be automatically charged.

+It is recommended that parents deposit $50 per session in their camper’s Trading Post account.
 If you have not put money into your camper’s trading post account by May 1, then $50 will be automatically charged to the credit card on file.
-Any remaining money left at the end of the session will be refunded to your credit card within three business days of the end of session.
-In order to view your trading post deposit balance, please visit your CampInTouch account.
-Within your home dashboard, there is an icon that reads “View Trading Post Account.”
+Any remaining money left at the end of the session will be refunded to your credit card within three business days of the end of the session.
+If your camper spends more than the deposit, then the credit card on file will be charged the difference.

 Medications